USC is committed to offering a postgraduate research environment of the highest quality for all candidates within our programs.

 The University remains responsible for candidates who are approved to conduct research at another organisation (often in the form of Industry Placements) and must be satisfied that the organisation can provide adequate support, supervision, training and research time for the candidate.
 The University may approve a request from a recipient to conduct substantial amounts of the research at organisations outside the higher education system.
 The candidate must notify the Office of Research as soon as possible to lodge such a request.
 Specific candidate obligations

-Recipients must abide by the conditions of the scholarship outlined in the Scholarship Letter of Offer, USC Research Scholarship Schedule of Conditions including any addendums to the Schedule of Conditions.
+USC Research Scholarship holders must abide by the conditions of the scholarship outlined in the Scholarship Letter of Offer, USC Research Scholarship Conditions including any addendums.

-Recipients must maintain satisfactory progress.
-Progress will be reported on annually by the Faculty using the Research Plan & Progress Report (RPPR).
+USC Research Scholarship holders must maintain satisfactory progress.
+Progress will be reported on annually using the Progress Plan and Review (PPR).

-Recipients will notify the University promptly of any changes in their circumstances that may affect their eligibility to continue receiving payments under the award.
+USC Research Scholarship holders will notify the Graduate Research Studies Management Office promptly of any changes in their circumstances that may affect their eligibility to continue receiving payments under the award.

 14. Specific obligations of the University of the Sunshine Coast

 The University must comply with the Higher Degree by Research Academic Policy and associated Procedures and related documents which outline the responsibilities of the University, faculties, and supervisors.

 The scholarship will be terminated under the following circumstances: